Kungliga slottet

 Livrustkammaren

-The Royal Armory is a museum that showcases Swedish royal history from Gustav Vasa to the present day
+Livrustkammaren is a museum in Gamla stan that showcases the Swedish royal history from Gustav Vasa to the present day

 Nobel Prize Museum

-The Nobel Prize Museum showcases the history of the Nobel Prize and its laureates, highlighting their contributions to…
+The Nobel Prize Museum is a museum dedicated to the Nobel Prize and its laureates

 Barnlördagar på Kungliga Operan